euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 The Timelock is controlled by the governance module; pending and completed governance actions can be monitored on the Timelock Dashboard.

+## Guardian

+The Governance contract has a designated Guardian address capable of cancelling proposals which have not been executed or do not have a state == Executed.
+The Guardian will only cancel proposals in the event of an unforeseen vulnerability.
+The Guardian cannot execute proposals or alter any voting on proposals not can it prevent users from voting on proposals.